Mahmoud Sattari: Biography and career

 Sattari emigrated to Japan in 2020 to participate in professional world leagues.
 On 17 October 2020, he was able to present himself by defeating Seiya Tanigawa in the Krush organization.
 On 25 November 2020, he won the M-1 Heavyweight Championship title.
 On 21 March 2021, he defeated Hisaki Kato in the second round at the Krush organization.

 On 24 October 2021, Sattari Won Krush organization World Cruiserweight Title in Grand prix tournament by knocking out Rui Hanazawa and Seiya Tanigawa in the first round.
 On 26 January 2022, he won the Krush Knockout of the Year 2021 at the K-1 awards.

 Sattari faced former DFS Heavyweight Championship challenger Ștefan Lătescu on 3 December 2022 at K-1 World GP 2022 in Osaka.

 On September 10, 2023, Sattari took part in the revived K-1 World Grand Prix for the 30th anniversary of the K-1 promotion at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～.
 In the quarterfinals he faced Claudio Istrate.
 He lost by first round knockout.

+On 28 January 2026, in response to the high casualty rate of the 2025–2026 Iranian protests, Sattari stated: "36,500 is not a number.
+It's people's lives.
+This is not a crime or murder, this is genocide."